ericschiller/generator-angler/README.md

 ### Notes

 This project is is a fork of Angulpify.
-I've updated a lot of packages and have included Karma and Jasmine.
+I've updated a lot of packages and have included Karma, Jasmine, and swapped out live-reload for browser-sync.
 This is mostly for myself, but I will add options for testing frameworks later on.